dockstore/dockstore-support/tooltester/README.md

     1. Flavour - c2.large
     1. Source - Ubuntu 18.04 image
     1. Key Pair - JenkinsMaster2
-1. SSH into jump and from there SSH into the slave.
-Run the setupSlave.sh in master (download from this repository)
+1. SSH into the jump server and from there SSH into the master and then to slave.
+Run the setupSlave.sh in the master branch (download from this repository)
 1. Configure the aws cli using `sudo -u jenkins -i` and then `aws configure`.
 Use the credentials in the jenkins@jenkins-master's ~/.aws/credentials
 1. Configure slave on master Jenkin (<floating-ip>:8080): Manage Jenkins => Manage Nodes => New Node => Permanent Agent => Remote root directory: /home/jenkins
 1. If it's a new master, Add credentials (Kind: SSH Username with private key, Username: jenkins, private key: <same one as before, ask around for it>)